sinfocol/ctfs/writeups/2017/defcon-qualifiers/crackme-2000/README.md

   402254:	c3                   	ret
 ```

-The [parser.py](parser.py) script was used to calculate the initial state of each character:
+[parser.py](parser.py) script was used to calculate the initial state of each character:

 ```python
 import sys